 An aggressive negotiating style that seeks to maximize “value claiming” at the expense of the other negotiator.
 It can interfere with important relationships or blind a negotiator to opportunities for increased gain through cooperation.

-A negotiating style based on the idea that participants must all give something up to reach a settlement.
+A negotiating style is based on the idea that participants must all give something up to reach a settlement.
 It tends to reach worse results than other styles because it begins with the idea of significant concession in mind.
 Such concessions may be greater than necessary, given the parties’ relative needs, power, resources, and expectations.

 A negotiating style based on problem-solving rather than value claiming.
 Cooperative negotiators share information about needs and goals and focus on maximizing joint gains.
 Such negotiators do very badly when faced with their competitive counterparts, who claim about 90% of the value of the transaction